 If for you “the best document management system” means “the most powerful one”, then you might want to take the Seed DMS for a test drive.

 It's mature enough, so it's already built a strong reputation around it, and it's enterprise-ready.
-Built to store and to share huge loads of documents.
+Built to store and share huge loads of documents.

 And now, here are its other strong points worth your full attention: